Blog

 Storage (5 TB NVMe) US $ 400 (5 000 GB × $0.08/GB-mo gp3) (aws.amazon.com) Included

 Table.
-Public list prices for Google Cloud Run request-based billing vs. three 24-core / 128 GB servers on a 1 Gbps unmetered plan.
+Public list prices for Google Cloud Run request-based billing, AWS gp3 storage and AWS internet egress vs. three 24-core / 128 GB servers on a 1 Gbps unmetered plan.

 Physics still matters—roughly 10 ms RTT per 1 000 km—so locality is essential.
-Melbicom’s backbone links 20+ regions and feeds a 50-PoP CDN that caches static assets at the edge.
-Dynamic traffic lands on the nearest active cluster via BGP Anycast, holding user-perceived latency under 30 ms in most OECD cities and mid-20s for outliers.
+Melbicom’s backbone links 21 data centers and feeds a 55-plus-PoP CDN in 39 countries that caches static assets at the edge.
+Dynamic SaaS traffic should land on the nearest active application cluster through DNS, routing policy or application-level traffic steering rather than depending on a single origin.
 The same topology shortens database replication and accelerates TLS handshakes—critical for real-time dashboards and collaborative editing.

 Early-stage teams need elasticity; grown-up teams need margin.
 Flat-rate dedicated hosting flattens the spend curve: once hardware amortises—servers often run 5–7 years—every new tenant improves unit economics.
-Capacity planning is painless: Melbicom stocks 1 000+ ready-to-go configurations and can deploy extra nodes in hours.
+Capacity planning is painless: Melbicom stocks 1,400+ ready-to-go configurations and can deploy extra nodes in hours.
 Seasonal burst?
 Lease for a quarter.
 Permanent growth?
 Commit for a year and capture volume discounts.
-GPU cards or AI accelerators slot directly into existing chassis instead of requiring a new cloud SKU.
+GPU cards or AI accelerators slot directly into existing chassis instead of requiring a new cloud SKU for each expansion cycle.

 Open-source orchestration keeps you free of platform lock-in: if strategy shifts, migrate hardware or multi-home with other providers without rewriting core code.